Message from the Chair

 Numerous faculty members also direct or have directed other academic programs on campus (including the Program in European Cultural Studies, The Program in Media & Modernity, and the Program in Medieval Studies), and many of the faculty are also affiliated with other Academic Departments such as Art and Archaeology, Comparative Literature, French & Italian and the School of Architecture.

-A thriving Princeton-in-Munich summer program taught by departmental faculty and a longstanding “summer work program” that affords dozens of undergraduates the opportunity to live and work in a German-speaking country over the summer is complimented on the graduate level by the much-heralded “Princeton-Weimar Summer School in Media Studies” which convened for the 9th summer in a row in 2019.
-The status of the 2022 Summer School - which will be the tenth edition of this annual gathering - is still being decided and will be announced soon.
+The new Princeton-in-Vienna summer program taught by departmental faculty and a longstanding “summer work program” that affords dozens of undergraduates the opportunity to live and work in a German-speaking country over the summer is complimented on the graduate level by the much-heralded “Princeton-Weimar Summer School in Media Studies” which convened for the 9th summer in a row in 2019.
+The status of the 2023 Summer School - which will be the tenth edition of this annual gathering - is still being decided and will be announced soon.

 One can get a more detailed sense of the wide range of the department’s teaching and research from the list of courses offered, the individual faculty pages and the extensive programing that is chronicled on the department website.